tustin2121/James_Somerton_Transcripts/_videos/iJ3M_DhPlI0.md

 <compare>
 <james {% include timecode %}>

-But McCarthy's crew of homophobes were about to have the sights trained on themselves. <mark>When Roy Cohn brought on G. David Shine as chief consultant to the McCarthy staff, speculation arose that Shine and Cohn had a sexual relationship.</mark> <mark>During the Army-McCarthy hearings, Cohn denied</mark> <mark>being closer than an ordinary friend, to Shine</mark> <mark>or having any special interest in him.</mark> <mark>Army Council Joseph Welch seemed to elude to Cohn's sexual orientation throughout the proceedings.</mark>
+But McCarthy's crew of homophobes were about to have the sights trained on themselves. <mark>When Roy Cohn brought on G. David Schine as chief consultant to the McCarthy staff, speculation arose that Schine and Cohn had a sexual relationship.</mark> <mark>During the Army-McCarthy hearings, Cohn denied</mark> <mark>being closer than an ordinary friend to Schine</mark> <mark>or having any special interest in him.</mark> <mark>Army Council Joseph Welch seemed to elude to Cohn's sexual orientation throughout the proceedings.</mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.wiki_lavender at="Sexuality, ¶ 1" %}>